short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.20.3 =

+* Shortpixel will not log manually when not logged in as administrator.
+* Webp to Picture function also removes invalid lazy load tag (WordPress 5.5+)
+* Fixed a few dead links on settings page

 = 4.20.2 =

 Release date August 26th 2020